dabbott05/Operating-Systems-Class/README.md

     and apply a filter .
 We had to alot of research on converting a MAT to a bufferedByte so that Swing can paint the image .
 We did lot of research on how images are stored in multidimensional arrays and how to manipulate the individual raw pixel data .

+# PROJECT 4 RUBRIC
+    The goal of this project is to allow team members to learn how to create a file, write information to the file and then read the information from the file.
+Programmers do not have to write lines and lines of code to do this.
+Most of the work is done by the OS.
+Programmers request the OS to create a file by passing in a file name and location.
+The OS will then work with the proper device to confirm the file can be created and then make the request to create the file.
+The device will report back to the OS that the file has been created, the OS will then add that information to the FAT, (File Allocation Table), that the OS manages.
+Once all that is done the OS will report back to the application that the file has been created.
+If there were problems at any point in that process the OS will send back an exception that the programmer can decide to handle and how to handle it.
+    To write a file a programmer must decide how to layout the file format.
+How will the data be laid out and then the code will be sent to the OS to request that the data be written in the appropriate file layout.
+The other option is that the file is already create and the developer is only requesting the new data to be appended to the file.
+Again, the OS will work with the appropriate storage device to write the data and then update the OS file management tables.
+If all goes well the program will be notified a success code, if not an exception will be returned.
+    To read from a file the programmer must first request the file be opened, meaning loaded into memory.
+This request is handled by the OS.
+The OS will work with the appropriate storage device to assure the file is present and available and has access clearance.
+If all those parameters are cleared the OS will load the file to RAM ready for the application to begin processing the file.
+The file status will be reported back to the application.
+The developer must have an understanding of the file format in order to write the application code to properly read and write to the file.
+The OS will notify the application when records are available to be worked with.
+    For this project each team will write a total of six different programs.
+Some programs will create new files and write data to them, and some will open files and append data to the already created file.
+Some programs will open files and read data from the already created and written to files.
+    Text Files:
+    The first type of files that the team will work with will be text files.
+The format of these files is comma delimited with a line break separating records of data.
+This means each line in the file will hold one record of data that is broken into fields of data separated by commas.
+One record per line.
+    • The team will create one program to create the file and write 10 records to it doing the
+    following:
+    o Create a file in a specific directory o Write 100 single line records to the file.
+You can use a random data generator to come up with the data.
+    ▪ Each record will be made up of the following data:
+    • First name
+    • Last name
+    • Date of birth
+    • Phone number
+    • Street address
+    • City
+    • State
+    • Zip
+    ▪ All attributes should be separated in each line by a comma ▪ Each record will be on a new line o Close and save the file
+    • The team will create a second program that will open the file that was created in the first program and append 50 new records to it by performing the following: o Reopen the file and append 50 new records following the same format as listed above o Close and save the file
+    • The team will create a third program that does the following: o Will open the file that has the 150 records in it and will read each of the records attributes and store the data in a list/array. o Will print out the data in the list/array in table format.
+    Json Files:
+    Each team will have to do some research and find out the layout/format of a Json file.
+Json files are the most popular way to transfer data between applications across the web.
+The format has a very strict layout and must be followed.
+If it is followed, then different applications can write and read the files very quickly.
+Each programming language in this course has an API that will help in writing and reading files in Json format.
+    • Re do the same assignment as above but do all writing and reading in Json format.
+    • You must use the appropriate API to do this
+    • You will be creating three more programs.